brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

 This JSON file contains metadata and the description of the Fusion UX App, which also includes the description of the setting properties (NOT the settings themselves).
 In more detail, the Manifest file looks like this:
 - name of the component
-- description of component (e.g. what does it display and why, where to use it)
+- description of component (e.g. including what does it display and why, where to use it)
 - tag name (HTML tag, has to start with '`fux-`')
 - author, license, version
 - description of attributes (stored as JSON array, will be given to the component as HTML attributes):